Day Trip From Dubrovnik: A Guide to Kravice Waterfalls in Bosnia & Herzegovina

-Kravice Waterfalls in Bosnia & Herzegovina is a true hidden gem.
+Kravice Waterfalls in Bosnia & Herzegovina is a true hidden gem and an easy day trip from Dubrovnik, Croatia.
 I stumbled across this incredible sight while doing research before my trip to Croatia.
 Once I laid my eyes on Kravice, I was determined to make my way there.
-I was ecstatic to learn that Kravice Waterfalls is an easy day trip from Dubrovnik.

 GETTING To KRAVICE WATERFALLS